Table of contents

 For purposes of this Article, a working day shall mean consecutive calendar days exclusive of Saturdays, Sundays and Named Holidays specified in Article 22.

-When circumstances permit, the Employer shall provide at least one (1) working day (twenty-four (24) hours) advance notice to an Employee required to meet with the Employer for the purposes of investigating a matter related to the Employee or discussing or issuing discipline.
+When circumstances permit, the Employer shall provide at least two (2) working days, exclusive of weekends and named holidays (forty-eight (48) hours) advance notice to an Employee required to meet with the Employer for the purposes of investigating a matter related to the Employee or discussing or issuing discipline.
 The Employer shall advise the Employee of the nature of the meeting and that they may be accompanied by a Labour Relations Officer or designate of the Union at such meeting(s).
 The Employee shall be compensated at their applicable rate of pay for the duration of such meeting(s).

 The Parties may agree to mutually extend timelines.